marceloclp/calpheonjs/README.md

 # Calpheon.js

-**Calpheon.js** is an interface that retrieves data about the game by scraping [BDO Codex](https://bdocodex.com/us/).
+**Calpheon.js** is an interface to retrieve data about the game by scraping [BDO Codex](https://bdocodex.com/us/).
 It's built using Typescript so you know exactly what is going to be returned.

 ## Roadmap